Overview

 TPO Funding

-The Gainesville & Alachua County TPO receives federal and state transportation planning grants and local member assessments.
-Our local funding partners are represented on our Board and our annual operations and study budget is detailed in the Unified Planning Work Program (UPWP).
+The Gainesville & Alachua County TPO receives federal and state transportation planning grants (referred to as PL funds which are calculated by the federal government based on US Census population) and local member contributions for our annual operations and study budget, as detailed in the Unified Planning Work Program (UPWP).

 Project Funding